 In the midst of this frenzy of events, an incendiary fire broke out in Kilgore—probably arson, though never proven—which destroyed the Baptist, Methodist, and Presbyterian churches.
 The rumor that circulated was that it was disgruntled oilfield workers who had started the fire because they were angry that they had lost their jobs because of the ration order which shut down too many wells.

-In short order a new church in a modest Gothic style was built on the same site, which came to be known as the First Presbyterian Church.
+In short order a new Presbyterian church in a modest Gothic style was built on the same site, which came to be known as the First Presbyterian Church.
 It was outfitted with a six stop organ built by Pilcher.
 It was to this church and this organ that Roy Perry came to Kilgore to be the organist and choirmaster in 1932.
 The new church had no organist, and the story is told that Liggett Crim mentioned this casually to Knox Lamb, the manager of his chain of theaters, and it was Lamb who suggested to Crim that he consider the organist of his theater in Lufkin.
-Nora Williams tells the engaging story of waking Roy up in the middle of the night, more or less commanding him to go over to the Pines Theatre to “audition” for Liggett, only to find that the building was locked.
+Nora Williams tells the engaging story of Liggett and Knox waking Roy up in the middle of the night, more or less commanding him to go over to the Pines Theatre to “audition” for Liggett, only to find that the building was locked.
 So, Lamb just kicked the door in and then went in and we assume the audition was successful.
-Nora Williams Interview So it was that Roy Perry moved to Kilgore, initially living with Liggett Crim and his wife Tincy Elder.
+Nora Williams Interview So it was that Roy Perry moved to Kilgore, initially living with Liggett Crim and his wife Tincy Elder Crim.
 Beginning then and there, Roy’s life was closely linked to those of the extended Crim family for the rest of his life, and he ultimately was even buried in the family cemetery, Thompson Cemetery at Laird Hill, just outside of Kilgore.
 Roy immediately set out to make improvements and additions to the modest Pilcher organ, enlisting the assistance of Jack Williams whom he had known in Lufkin.
-Williams was an independent service man, but he did a lot of work for Möller, and he installed the new organ which Möller built around the small Pilcher.
+Williams was an independent service man, but he did a lot of work for Möller, and he installed the new organ in 1935 which Möller built around the small Pilcher.
 This was during the time the noted English voicer Richard Whitelegg was associated with the company, although it is uncertain that he had any influence on this relatively obscure job.

-In 1935 Roy established a recital series at the church on the new organ and brought noted organists to town, including Hugh McAmis, the civic organist of San Antonio, and a youthful Virgil Fox, then 23 years old.
+That same year Roy established a recital series at the church on the new organ and brought noted organists to town, including Hugh McAmis, the civic organist of San Antonio, and a youthful Virgil Fox, then 23 years old.
 Virgil and Roy remained friends and Fox played and visited several times in Kilgore over the years.
 Roy composed a piece titled Lamento for Fox’s 1936 debut in Carnegie Hall in New York, although the piece was not listed on the program.

 Study in New York